aws/aws-xray-sdk-node/packages/core/README.md

 ```

 If you use your own logged you are responsible for determining the log level as the AWS_XRAY_DEBUG_MODE and
 AWS_XRAY_LOG_LEVEL only apply to the default logger.

+Note that in most circumstances the provided logger will prefix each log line with a timestamp and the
+level of the message as shown in the example below.
+However this will not be the case when using this SDK
+from within an AWS Lambda.
+In that scenaro the timestamp and level are added by the lambda runtime instead.

 ### Sampling configuration